home-assistant/home-assistant.io/source/_integrations/lamarzocco.markdown

 {% configuration_basic %}
 Use Bluetooth:
-  description: Allows you to manually disable whether the communication to the machine should happen also over Bluetooth (if available).
-Can be used to avoid longer timeouts, e.g. when your machine is only sometimes in range.
+  description: Allows you to manually disable Bluetooth communication with the machine (if available).
+This can be used to avoid longer timeouts, e.g., when your machine is only sometimes in range.
 {% endconfiguration_basic %}

 # Available platforms & entities